-Mr. Grey joined our Board in December 2005.
-He has been serving as Venture Partner with Pappas Ventures since January 2010 and as President and Chief Executive Officer of Lumena Pharmaceuticals, Inc., a privately-held biotechnology company since February 2011.
+Michael Grey joined the Board in December 2005.
+He has been serving as President and Chief Executive Officer of Lumena Pharmaceuticals, Inc., a privately-held biotechnology company, since February 2011 and as Venture Partner with Pappas Ventures, a life sciences venture capital firm, since January 2010.
 Between January and September 2009, he served as President and Chief Executive Officer of Auspex Pharmaceuticals, Inc., a private biotechnology company.
-From January 2005 until its acquisition in August 2008, Mr. Grey was President and Chief Executive Officer of SGX Pharmaceuticals, Inc., a publicly held biotechnology company, where he previously served as President from June 2003 to January 2005 and as Chief Business Officer from April 2001 until June 2003.
+From January 2005 until its acquisition in August 2008, Mr. Grey was President and Chief Executive Officer of SGX Pharmaceuticals, Inc., a public biotechnology company, where he previously served as President from June 2003 to January 2005 and as Chief Business Officer from April 2001 until June 2003.
 Prior to joining SGX Pharmaceuticals, Inc., Mr. Grey acted as President, Chief Executive Officer and Board member of Trega Biosciences, Inc., a biotechnology company.
-From November 1994 to August 1998, Mr. Grey was the President of BioChem Therapeutic, Inc., the pharmaceutical operating division of BioChem Pharma, Inc. During 1994, Mr. Grey served as President and Chief Operating Officer for Ansan, Inc. From 1974 to 1993, he served in various roles with Glaxo, Inc. and Glaxo Holdings, plc, culminating in the position of Vice President, Corporate Development.
-Mr. Grey is currently a director of Horizon Pharma, Inc. and Selventa, Inc. Mr. Grey previously served on the board of directors of three public companies during the past five years: SGX Pharmaceuticals, Inc. (from 2001 to 2008), IDM Pharma, Inc. (from 1999 to 2009) and Achillion Pharmaceuticals, Inc. (from 2001 to 2010).
+From November 1994 to August 1998, Mr. Grey was the President of BioChem Therapeutic, Inc., the pharmaceutical operating division of BioChem Pharma, Inc. During 1994, Mr. Grey served as President and Chief Operating Officer for Ansan, Inc., a pharmaceutical company.
+From 1974 to 1993, he served in various roles with Glaxo, Inc. and Glaxo Holdings, plc, culminating in the position of Vice President, Corporate Development.
+Mr. Grey is currently a director of Horizon Pharma, Inc., a public pharmaceutical company, and Selventa, Inc., a healthcare company.
+Mr. Grey previously served on the board of directors of two public companies during the past five years: IDM Pharma, Inc. (from 1999 to 2009) and Achillion Pharmaceuticals, Inc. (from 2001 to 2010).
 He received a B.Sc. in chemistry from the University of Nottingham, United Kingdom.Elaine J. Heron, Ph.D.
 Chairman and Chief Executive Officer,

 Amplyx Pharmaceuticals, Inc.

-Dr. Heron joined our Board in July 2002 and serves as the Chairman of the Corporate Governance and Nominating Committee.
-In February 2009, Dr. Heron became Chair and Chief Executive Officer of Amplyx Pharmaceuticals, Inc., a private early stage drug development company.
-From July 2001 to October 2008, Dr. Heron was Chairman and Chief Executive Officer of Labcyte Inc., a private biotechnology company and continues to serve on its board of directors.
-Before joining Labcyte Inc., she spent six years in increasingly responsible positions at the Applied Biosystems Group of Applera Corporation, including the position of General Manager and Vice President of Sales and Marketing.
-Dr. Heron also serves on the board on Fluxion Biosciences, Inc., a privately held biotech company.
+Elaine J. Heron, Ph.D., joined the Board in July 2002.
+Dr. Heron served as Chair and Chief Executive Officer of Amplyx Pharmaceuticals, Inc., a private early stage drug development company, from February 2009 to July 2012 and continues to serve as Chair of that company.
+From July 2001 to October 2008, Dr. Heron was Chair and Chief Executive Officer of Labcyte Inc., a private biotechnology company.
+Before joining Labcyte Inc., she spent six years in increasingly responsible positions at the Applied Biosystems Group of Applera Corporation, a biotechnology company, including the position of General Manager and Vice President of Sales and Marketing.
 Dr. Heron earned a B.S. in chemistry with highest distinction and a Ph.D. in analytical biochemistry from Purdue University and an M.B.A. from Pepperdine University.Pierre Lapalme Former President and Chief Executive Officer,

 Ethypharm, Inc., North America

-Mr. Lapalme joined our Board in January 2004 and was named as Chairman in August 2004.
+Pierre Lapalme joined the Board in January 2004 and was named as Chairman of the Board in August 2004.
 From 1995 until his retirement in 2003, he served as the President and Chief Executive Officer of North America Ethypharm, Inc., a drug delivery company.
 Throughout his career, Mr. Lapalme held numerous senior management positions in the pharmaceutical industry, including Chief Executive Officer and Chairman of the Board of Rhône-Poulenc Pharmaceuticals, Inc. in Canada, and Senior Vice President and General Manager of North America Ethicals, a division of Rhône-Poulenc Rorer, Inc. (now known as Sanofi-Aventis), where he oversaw the development of the ethical pharmaceutical business in the United States, Canada, Mexico, and Central America.
 Mr. Lapalme served on the board of the National Pharmaceutical Council and was a board member of the Pharmaceutical Manufacturers Association of Canada, where he played a leading role in reinstituting patent protection for pharmaceuticals.
-Mr. Lapalme previously served on the board of directors of two public companies during the past five years: Sciele Pharmaceuticals Inc. (from 1998 to 2008) and Bioxel Pharma (from 2004 to 2009).
-He also serves on the board of two private biotech companies and was appointed to the board of Aeterna Zentaris in December 2009.
+Mr. Lapalme previously served on the board of directors of one public company during the past five years, Bioxel Pharma (from 2004 to 2009).
+He also serves on the board of two private biotech companies.
+Mr. Lapalme was appointed to the board of Aeterna Zentaris, a biopharmaceutical company, in December 2009, was appointed to the board of Insys Therapeutics, Inc., in May 2013 and was appointed Chairman of the Board of Pediapharm Inc. in January 2014.
 Mr. Lapalme studied at the University of Western Ontario and INSEAD France.V.
 Bryan Lawlis, Ph.D.
 President and Chief Executive Officer,

 Itero Biopharmaceuticals, Inc.